nadzic/agentic-hedge-fund/README.md

 - Experiment with using smaller models for classification and routing, and reserve larger models for final generation
 - Provide a default safe response when API calls fail
 - Improve LLM provider orchestration to easily swap models
-- Security: Implement rate limiting for both unauthenticated and authenticated users

 ## Disclaimer